AMITSINGH17517/PERSONAL-FINANCE-DASHBOARD-FOR-EASY-LIFESTYLE/README.md

 Microsoft Power BI is a data analytics tool used to provide business intelligence capabilities, including loading, modelling, and visualizing data sets.
 Its initial release was over 10 years ago in July 2011, and since then the Microsoft team has continued to add greater functionality and improve ease-of-use on a monthly basis.

 The program itself can be used both on a local machine (via Power BI "Desktop") and also on the cloud (via Power BI "Services").
 It can be used in a similar fashion as how one may use Excel, but also provides the greater ability to more easily create interactive visualizations called 'dashboards'.

-## Explanation of Project Files

-Here is a brief description of each file/folder found in this GitHub repository.

-### **Finance_Data/20xx**
-This is the folder that contains each month's Excel data in a separate Excel workbook.
-The dates (currently) range from Aug 2018 - Dec 2020.

-### change_excel_sheets.py
-This Python script takes in an Excel file with multiple sheets and renames all sheets to 'Sheet1'. (*Apparantly this was necessary for importing the Excel data into PowerBI?*)

-### Finance_Data.xlsx
-This is a copy of the original Excel file that I was using to keep track of my spending.

-### Personal_Finance_Dashboard.pbix
-This is the main Power BI file containing the finance dashboards.

 ## Data Collection Methodology